 Routing is the process of laying tracks and vias on the board to connect the component pins.
-The PCB editor makes this job easy by providing sophisticated interactive routing tools, as well as ActiveRoute, which optimally routes the whole or part of a board at the click of a button.
+The PCB editor makes this job easy by providing sophisticated interactive routing tools, as well as the topological autorouter, which optimally routes the whole or part of a board at the click of a button.
 While autorouting provides an easy and powerful way to route a board, there will be situations where you will need exact control over the placement of tracks.
 In these situations you can manually route part or all of your board.

 In this section of the tutorial, you will manually route the entire board single-sided, with all tracks on the top layer.
 The Interactive Routing tools help maximize routing efficiency and flexibility in an intuitive way, including cursor guidance for track placement, single-click routing of the connection, pushing obstacles, automatically following existing connections, all in accordance with applicable design rules.